petiay/measure_extinction/docs/code_capabilities.rst

 and Spitzer Infrared Spectrograph ("IRS")
 The strings in "" give the dictionary key.

-This package assumes the spectral data from a specific source is one the same wavelength grid for all stars/sightlines.
+This package assumes the spectral data from a specific source is on the same wavelength grid for all stars/sightlines.
 This simplifies the extinction calculations.
-Code to do this is done for some data sources can be found in `measure_extinction.merge_obsspec`.
+Code to do this for some data sources can be found in `measure_extinction.merge_obsspec`.

 StarData